Greater Manchester Police: History

-Anderton was a controversial figure during his 15 years in office due to his outspoken style of leadership and hard-line views on crime, policing and morality.
+Anderton was a controversial figure during his 15 years in office due to his outspoken style of leadership and hardline views on crime, policing and morality.

 In 1991, David Wilmot succeeded Anderton.
 In 2002, Michael J. Todd was appointed to chief constable until his death in 2008.

 There was much press coverage of Todd's death in March 2008.
 Todd was seen as a man of action and got more "bobbies on the beat", with himself often doing so.
-GMP's assistant chief constable became the acting chief constable until the appointment of Peter Fahy, previously head of Cheshire Police, as chief constable in September 2008.
+GMP's Deputy Chief Constable became the acting chief constable until the appointment of Peter Fahy, previously head of Cheshire Police, as chief constable in September 2008.

-Police constable Ian Rodgers was the first GMP officer to be killed in the line of duty in 1975.
+Constable Ian Rodgers was the first GMP police officer to be killed in the line of duty in 1975.
 His death occurred in a railway incident at Stockport.
-Since the formation of GMP, 20 officers have been killed or died in the line of duty.
+Since the formation of GMP, 30 officers have been killed or died in the line of duty.
 GMP then assisted with the reconstruction of Manchester following the 1996 Manchester bombing.

 In the 1990s, Manchester had gained the deriding tag of 'Gunchester', in reference to the city's high gun crime rate at the time.
 Greater Manchester Police faced the problem of gun crime in Manchester, particularly in the deprived districts in south Manchester.
 Key gang leaders were jailed for life in 2009.

 By 2011, the city had shaken off the tag.

 On 14 October 2010, Greater Manchester Police posted details of all calls made to them in a 24-hour period on Twitter.
 The service posted details of every incident reported to its officers in 24 hours to demonstrate how much of their time is spent on what the chief constable called "social work" instead of fighting crime.
 They repeated this exercise on 14 October 2014.

 GMP have used social media as a helpful force rather than a hindrance.
 In the 2011 England riots, with criticism of the role social media such as Twitter and Facebook had in instigating the riots, GMP stated that support on social media had resulted in many responses from members of the public in trying to catch suspects.
-GMP then naming and shamed any convicted individuals over the riots.
+GMP then named and shamed any individuals convicted due to their involvement in the riots.